spine-tools/SpineOpt.jl/docs/src/implementation_details/how_to_write_a_constraint.md

 ## First steps

 So how do we proceed?
-Well, we said above that there were some kind of steps that one could follow.
+Well, we said above that there were some steps that one could follow.
 They actually look like this:

 1. Collect the constraint indices.